SquirrelModeller/Haruhi-Suzumiya-3D-School/README.md

 If you wish to support the development, having confidence in your 3D skills, you are welcome to request joining the project.
 In which case, make sure you read the [contributing](https://github.com/SquirrelModeller/Haruhi-Suzumiya-3D-School/blob/main/docs/CONTRIBUTING.md) and agree to the terms.

-Join our [Discord](https://discord.gg/NfmmjMPBJj) for updates on the game Yandroid

 ### Team
 Squirrel Modeller